nceas-learning-hub/theme_lh/README.md

 There currently exists a [Google doc describing a style guide](https://docs.google.com/document/d/1TTDdxCXuyqDoY8VaXNbnVCWrf9djwb2dww92lBGJeEo/edit?tab=t.0).
 However, the colors are not consistent with usage on the NCEAS Learning Hub site, and are not consistently used in Learning Hub slide decks.
-Here I propose an update to the LH style guide to be used in the `coreR` package.
+Here I propose an update to the LH style guide to be used in the `lhCore` package.

 __Fonts:__